What are Lynx?

 Life and habits

 Eurasian lynx keep a low profile, resting in cover during the day to avoid people.
-Where wild prey is very abundant, lynx densities can reach up to five cats per 100 km2, (an area roughly the size of the Isle of Rum), but lower densities are the norm, and lynx are always rarer than smaller carnivores like foxes.
+Where wild prey is very abundant, lynx densities can reach up to five cats per 100 km2 (an area roughly the size of the Isle of Rum), but lower densities are the norm, and lynx are always rarer than smaller carnivores like foxes.

-Lynx are woodland creatures but don’t need huge areas of undisturbed forest.
+Lynx are woodland creatures, but don’t need huge areas of undisturbed forest.
 Switzerland’s largest lynx population is found in the north west Alps with a similar amount of forest to parts of Scotland.

 Lynx are generally solitary animals.
 They mate in the spring and give birth to two or three kittens in mid-May or early June.
 The kittens spend their first two months in dens before accompanying their mother further afield.